hamidreza-s/hamidreza-s.github.io/_drafts/2016-00-00-erlang-scheduler-details.markdown

 ### Scheduler Threads

-The number of maximum available scheduler threads and online scheduler threads can be specified by passing a number to `+S` flag to Erlang emulator starting script which is `erl`.
+The number of maximum available scheduler threads and online scheduler threads can be specified by passing two numbers to `+S` flag to Erlang emulator starting script which is `erl`.

 ```shell
 $ erl +S MaxAvailableSchedulers:OnlineSchedulers